 As a company that believes in enriching lives to empower our local community, our aim to achieve equality and inclusivity extends even further to our Creating Shared Value initiative.

 We are proud of our 6 MTF Alumni who are using their newfound skills to develop the creative industry.
-They have gone on to create their own content to highlight women’s issues within the country, serve as producers on award-winning productions in Zambia, and have cemented roles within the media industry.
+They have gone on to create their own content to highlight women’s issues within the country, serve as producers on award-winning productions in Namibia, and have cemented roles within the media industry.

 Walking away with not one but two qualifications, our 2020 cohort who consists of Shona Ngava, Hilma Sheehama and Riejhaat Wolhuter will be even more sought-after as they re-enter their respective local film and TV sectors as highly qualified industry professionals.
 Alongside their MTF qualification, the students also walk away with an equally illustrious qualification from the prestigious New York Film Academy of Visual and Performing Arts (NYFA).

 Africa’s creative industries are custodians of the continent’s cultural heritage, and as Africa’s most-loved storyteller, MultiChoice has always put to use its burning desire to develop and invest in African talent through initiatives such as MTF.

 It’s a new era for MultiChoice Namibia as enable not only our employees, but our customers to navigate the ever-changing landscape.
 Our vision is to be Africa’s number one entertainment platform, with content and technology at its heart.
 We continue to change the way we engage with our customers to provide a more powerful entertainment experience for today and into the future.

 As part of our transformation, we are focused on redesigning our customer journey to augment the customer experience and ready MultiChoice Namibia for the future.
 We are enhancing the way we engage with Namibians at every touchpoint of the customer journey.